5 Academic Success

 Textbooks

-BC Campus Academic Success Textbooks (Varies) by Various
+BC Campus Academic Success Textbooks by various (varied Licenses).

 Bridges introduces students to a wide range of concepts, institutions, histories, and artifacts of United States college and university life.
 After discussing these items in easy-to-scan, concise, nuance-free prose, this textbook then offers useful lists, templates for writing and speaking in different discourses and situations, thought-provoking questions and activities for self-study and for classroom work, and pertinent hyperlinks for further information.
 Bridges is designed to help first-generation, first-year, English language learners, and/or culturally unfamiliarized students more fully and successfully explore their educational environments.